-8 Questions to Ask Before You Take a TEFL Job< Back to the TEFL News
+8 Questions to Ask Before You Take a TEFL Job

 I remember the rush of nervous excitement I felt when, after getting TEFL certified, my job search led to an actual (Skype) interview with a school in Morocco!
 I really wanted the job, so I started thinking of the questions the director might ask me and how I could best answer.

 Looking back at that interview and others I’ve had over the years, however, I now realize that the interview is not just the school’s chance to learn about you, but also your chance to interview them!
 You don’t want to work for just any school abroad, do you?
 So just as they are vetting you as a potential teacher, you should also vet the school, too.

 Here some questions you can ask to “interview” potential schools.
 The answers to these questions will tell you how established, organized, and professional the school or English language center where you are applying is.

 1. Tell me about your school’s curriculum.
 What textbook do you use?

 I put this question first because I believe it to be the most important.
 If a language center does not have a structured curriculum for you to follow in class, or an appropriate textbook with varying levels for all students, you will spend hours after class creating English lessons from thin air.
 Before Morocco, I had this experience as a new teacher at a kindergarten in Central America, where the textbook I was given was not designed for English learners, but for native English speaking kindergarteners.
 The stress of coming up with fun and level-appropriate lessons every day for a class of high-energy 5 and 6-year-olds was pretty overwhelming!